danny-h3/tornjak-fork/MYCONTRIBUTIONS.md

 - Looking for possible solutions (4/ 1/ 2025)
 - Analyzing which components are calling backend APIS (4/ 4/ 2025)
 - Analyzed 3/16 components (4 / 6/ 2025)
+- Analyzed 14/16 componenets, still can't determine what the issue is (4 / 11/ 2025)

 ### Component Analysis report: